tglanz/bsc/deep-compression/chapters/0020-brief-dnn.md

 In this section, we will discuss the basics of neural networks to provide sufficient understanding and definitions which will be used throughout this work.

-The book "Artificial Intelligence, A modern approach" gives a general view of neural networks: A neural network is a **computation graph** with directed edges that indicated data flow and 3 different node types:
+The book "Artificial Intelligence, A modern approach" gives a general view of neural networks: A neural network is a **computation graph** with directed edges that indicate data flow and 3 different node types:

 - Input nodes, which contain the input of the network.
 - Weight nodes, which contain the weights of the networks and are tuned during **learning**.